Independent Drivers Guild Driver stands in front of banner

 The Industrial Commons

-The Industrial Commons in Morganton, NC founds and scales employee-owned social enterprises and industrial cooperatives to help erase the inequities of generational poverty.
+The Industrial Commons in Morganton, NC funds and scales employee-owned social enterprises and industrial cooperatives.
 Their project, Seat at the Table, takes the need for skilled labor and turns it into a multi-layered business that trains workers to become upholsterers, one of the highest paid jobs in furniture.
 Their long-term vision is to create a direct-to-consumer furniture manufacturing co-op whose member-owners will come from the training program.

 Boy swings at pinata while family watches